 The following article gives information about allergies and some insight into how allergies can be controlled.

-It is possible that allergic reactions can be overcome and the body educated into changing this allergic phenomena.
+It is possible that allergic reactions can be overcome and the body educated into changing these allergic phenomena.

 What are allergies, is there relief and treatment?

-It is not the foreign substance or organism itself that causes this but your body's own immune system overreacting.
-Usually this is an overreaction to histamine, a chemical that the body releases to fight microbial invaders.
+It is not the foreign substance or organism itself that causes this but your body's own immune system "over-reacting".
+Usually, this is an over-reaction to excess histamine, a chemical that the body releases to fight microbial invaders.